andersblehr/JSONCache/README.md

   `966950880.0`

-Use the `JSONConverter.dateFormat` configuration parameter to tell DataCache which format to expect and/or produce.
+Use the `JSONConverter.dateFormat` configuration parameter to tell JSONCache which format to expect and/or produce.

 ### Relationship mapping

-For DataCache to automatically map relationships, two things must be in place:
+For JSONCache to automatically map relationships, two things must be in place:

 1. A primary key for each entity that takes part in a relationship.